-We have examined the North Palm Beach Heights Water Control District's compliance with Section 218.415, Florida Statutes during the year ended September 30, 2018.
+We have examined the North Palm Beach Heights Water Control District's compliance with Section 218.415, Florida Statutes during the year ended September 30, 2020.
 Management of the North Palm Beach Heights Water Control District is responsible for the North Palm Beach Heights Water Control District's compliance with the specified requirements.
-Our responsibility is to express an opinion on the North Palm Beach Heights Water Control District's compliance with the specified requirements of the specified requirements based on our examination.
+Our responsibility is to express an opinion on the North Palm Beach Heights Water Control District's compliance with the specified requirements based on our examination.